lahmatiy/react-render-tracker/README.md

 - The state of component's tree over time including unmounted components (can be hidden by a toggle in the top right corner) and number of updates (re-renders)
 - Two types of component's tree hierarchy: owner-based (how components are created, that's better for updates tracking, selected by default) and parent-based (how components are mounted)
+- The matrix of props updates and update bailouts for a selected fiber
+- Displaying context used on fibers and locations where context is reading using hooks
+- Displaying consumers list for provider fibers
+- Details on useMemo() and useCallback() hook usage and recomputations for a selected fiber
 - Event log for a selected component (with the option to include a subtree component's events), grouped by a React's batch of work (commit), with details on changes in context, state and props
-- Displaying which component (fiber) is responsible for selected component update
+- Displaying which component (fiber) is responsible for selected component updates
 - Self and subtree rendering timings (hidden by default, use toggle in the right top corner to enable it)
+- Open a source location in an editor
-- Overall stats on events and component instances in status bar
+- Overall stats on events and component instances in the status bar
 - More to come... (see [roadmap](https://github.com/lahmatiy/react-render-tracker/issues/6))

 ## How to use